tealeonni/odin-recipes/README.md

-This project will consist of a main index pages with links to recipes.
+This project is a basic recipe website.
 The goal of this project is to develop the basic HTML skills learned so far.
+It consists of a main index page that links to different recipes.